lansalot/FreeRTK/PiConfiguration.md

 You're now ready to put the memory card in the raspberry pi, and it'll only go in one way, so don't force it.
 ![Memory card](piunderneath.jpg)

 Next, connect the USB keyboard, an HDMI cable, a network cable (if not using wifi), and ensure the TV/monitor is turned on - **and most importantly, plug in the Ublox GPS!!!**.
-Now, insert the micro USB from the power adapter, and it should start booting !
+Now, insert the micro USB plug from the power adapter, and it should start booting !

-Take note - if your memory card isn't in, then absolutely nothing will appear on screen and your monitor/TV will likely go to sleep for "no signal".
+Take note - if your memory card isn't in, then **absolutely nothing** will appear on screen and your monitor/TV will likely go to sleep for "no signal".
 If that happens, remove power from the Pi, insert memory card again, power back on.

 All being well tho, you'll start to see stuff like this!